AdobeDocs/platform-learn.en/help/platform/data-generator/import-sample-data.md

 ## Validation

-The sample data has been designed so that when the collections have run, Real-time Customer Profiles are built that combine data from multiple systems.
+The sample data has been designed so that when the collections have run, Real-Time Customer Profiles are built that combine data from multiple systems.
 A good example of this is the first record of the loyalty, CRM, and offline purchase datasets.
 Look up that profile to confirm the data was ingested.
 In the [Adobe Experience Platform interface](https://platform.adobe.com/):

 1. Go to **[!UICONTROL Profiles]** > **[!UICONTROL Browse]**
 1. Select `Luma Loyalty Id` as the **[!UICONTROL Identity namespace]**